CHRONIC NECK PAIN?

-Despite the fact that Fascia is so often ignored by so many practitioners of all sorts, it's not like it's some new sort of fad.
+Despite the fact that Fascia is so often ignored by practitioners of all sorts, it's not like you could really call it a "fad".
 Back in 1950, Dr. ES Meyers published The Deep Cervical Fascia: A Study in Structural, Functional and Applied Anatomy.
-Not quite a century before that, Henry Gray (Henry VanDyke Carter) was publishing is amazing anatomy atlas, Gray's Anatomy.
+Not quite a century before that, Henry Gray and Henry VanDyke Carter were publishing their amazing anatomy atlas, Gray's Anatomy.
 But even that is nothing new.
 Back in April of 1489, Leonardo Da Vinci (YES, THAT ONE), began writing his book, "On the Human Figure".
-Over 500 years later, let's use our computers to take a brief look at some of this anatomy ourselves (HERE are numerous pictures of Cervical Fascia).
+Now, over 500 years later, let's use our computers to take a brief look at some of this anatomy ourselves.

 If we were to peel away the skin in the neck region, we would find the Superficial Cervical Fascia, which is continuous with the Fascia from both the deltoid (shoulder) and pectoral (chest) muscles, which travels over the top of the clavicle, and becomes continuous with the PLATYSMA MUSCLE as well.
 Everything underneath the Superficial Cervical Fascia is considered to be Deep Cervical Fascia.
 What's interesting is the quantum variation in description and layers of the Deep Cervical Fascia (HERE or HERE), which itself is divided into three different layers --- superficial (investing), middle (pretracheal), and deep (prevertebral).
 When studying the attachment points of the investing layer, the most interesting feature I personally found was that it actually attached to the zygomatic arch (cheek bone), which helps to explain certain cases of FACE OR SKULL PAIN --- particularly in people who were not actually hit in the face.